 The First Bucket

 The first bucket is Sunday morning.
-For any church plant to be successful, it must first focus on the “front door” to reach its target.
+For any church plant to succeed, it must first focus on the “front door” to reach its target.
 What must be done, based on an understanding of the demographic, to attract and retain people?
-Of course, the teaching must be awesome, but what kind and quality of music must be part of the service to reach the target group?
+Of course, the teaching must be excellent, but what kind and quality of music must be part of the service to reach the target group?
 Is an excellent children’s program important?
-Having an awesome children’s program that is simultaneous with Sunday morning services is almost always a critical component in making sure parents are motivated (sometimes by their children) to come back.
+Having an incredible children’s program simultaneous with Sunday morning services is almost always a critical component in making sure parents are motivated (sometimes by their children) to come back.
 What else about Sunday morning is important?
 How about hospitality?
 Is it important to provide coffee and snacks for people arriving for the Sunday morning services?
 How “user-friendly” is checking children into their classes on Sunday morning?
 This “first bucket” priority dictates that the first four staff positions are the Senior Pastor, Worship Pastor, Children’s Pastor, and Adult Ministries Pastor.

 Once Sunday morning is awesome, and the required resources (great teaching, excellent worship leadership and music, and outstanding children’s programming) are in place to make Sunday morning the best it can be, the bucket is full.
 It then begins to overflow, and resources begin to spill over into the second bucket, mid-week.

 Mid-week is primarily small groups.
 Is the leadership in place to build a small group ministry?
 As the church grows, it needs to be easier and easier for people to “connect.”
 Small groups are the most common way people connect, becoming a part of what’s going on outside of the worship service on Sunday morning.
 Again, only after the first bucket is full and the ministry is growing (usually measured in average weekly attendance) should resources “spill” into the second bucket.
 They can’t spill (are not available) into the second bucket until the first bucket is full.
 The next staff position is, therefore, a Groups Pastor.